Chief-99/etch-a-sketch/README.md

 ## Features
 - Draw with your mouse.
 - Grid size customisation.
-- Reset the grid to start fresh.
-- Choose between black, rainbow or custom colours for your drawings.
+- Choose between black or random colours for your drawings.
-- Easily erase parts of your sketch.
+- Toggle the ability to add shading to your drawings.

 ## Technologies used
 - HTML